THANK YOU Lexington voters for electing Tina McBride in a landslide victory by 998 more votes!

 Meet and exceed our expressed sustainability goals

-Encourage the development of smaller units
+Encourage the development of smaller units to provide a wider range of economic diversity and downsizing

 The Comprehensive Plan is the map that guides the actions of the Planning Board - the stated wishes of what Lexingtonians want from planning decisions.
+Most Lexingtonians agree, we need to enable more diverse and affordable housing.

 Relevant Experience